 The Department of Health and Senior Services uses an online training application, publishing, and attendance management system for the approval and tracking of child care clock hour training.
 No trainer or training organization is exempt from the approval process, as the process includes the reporting of training completion data.
 The online training approval process is accessed through the Missouri Workshop Calendar.

 Training sessions submitted for clock hour approval must address one of the core competencies outlined in the Core Competencies for Early Childhood and Youth Development Professionals (Kansas and Missouri).
+Additional information about the Core Competencies is available on the OPEN website.
 Though Missouri shares common core competencies with Kansas, there is not a reciprocal training approval agreement between Missouri and any other state.

 Technical issues or questions about using the Missouri Workshop Calendar should be directed to Child Care Aware of Missouri.